Frequently Asked Questions

 We do NOT do alterations but we will teach you how to alter your own clothing.
 Check out our Classes page for available class times.

-We recommend Mimi's Custom Design and Alteration in Downtown Oakland for all your custom design and tailoring needs.
+We recommend Studio Trousseau (Karen Tierney) for Custom Design and Couture work, as well as Stitches on Santa Clara Avenue in Alameda for & Mimi's Custom Design and Alteration in Downtown Oakland for all your custom design and tailoring needs.
 Mimi is located on 17th Avenue near Franklin and her phone # is 510-763-7777. ( Mimi is Amazing! - I sent all my Bridal Alteration Business her way after I stopped doing Bridal Alterations to rave reviews, of course)

 Which sewing machines do you recommend?

 As far as brands go, for beginners, I like the BABY LOCK Brand.
 They have many models at all different price levels.
 Beginning students need a strait stitch, zig zag stitch and a good buttonhole function.
 If you are willing to spend a little extra, then I would recommend a machine that has a speed control function.
 Everything else is pure bonus.
-In the Shop we have the Baby Lock ANNA & RACHEL machines.
-Both Models are available to purchase and include a free Machine Basics Class.
+In the Shop we have the Baby Lock JOY & ANNA machines.
+Both Models are available to purchase - JOY is the newest model and ANNA is now discontinued.
+We are selling our ANNA floor models at a discounted price.
+We have brand new JOY models.
+Please email Jennifer@TheSewingRoomAlamed.com or Call 510-332-9807, if you are interested.

 Where can I get my Sewing Machine repaired?